 4) Provide your child with a small cup of water or milk (only 3 oz.).
 Cut down on fluids and sugar before bedtime.
 Make sure they use the bathroom before bed.

+5) Your child may benefit from room darkening shades or white noise such as a fan or humidifier.
 6) Any changes to your child’s sleep routine, such as a new room, new bed, or a new sibling sharing the room, are a big deal for your toddler.
 Try to ease the transition by talking to your child about these changes in a positive manner.
-Use verbal and/or physical rewards if necessary.
+Use verbal and/or physical rewards if necessary. |